ROBINS AIR FORCE BASE, Ga. --

 The 78th Medical Group at Robins Air Force Base, Georgia, held a mock emergency scenario May 17-21 to practice their skills in handling a mass casualty.

-The scenario was based on a simulated chemical attack and required the medics to process patients through decontamination procedures and assess levels of injury while wearing chemical gear themselves.
+The scenario, known as Ready Eagle, was based on a simulated chemical attack and required the medics to process patients through decontamination procedures and assess levels of injury while wearing chemical gear themselves.

 “We always say expect the unexpected,” said Matthew Schilling, Ready Eagle lead instructor.
 “Active shooters, natural disasters and things like COVID-19 outbreaks, we never know when these things are going to happen.
 So, maintaining medical readiness skills for any event can help save lives on or off the base.
 The entire medical group got this training.”

 Ready Eagle was designed to test the readiness of medical professionals in a goal-oriented learning environment.
 The Air Force Medical Service preparedness and response oversight committee developed this as a way to reinvigorate installation medical response programs.

 Schilling said Airmen spent four days in classroom training prior to the hands-on drill.
 The medical team gained skills in patient triage and decontamination, as well as disease containment.

 This large scale effort, which had the look and feel of a catastrophe, was made possible with the help of volunteers from various departments on base.

 These actors embodied an array of simulated injuries: bloody bumps, bruises and lacerations, in addition to hobbling, screaming and moaning from those wounds.